Code-Institute-Submissions/yuyu78-memory-light_SeptResub/TESTING.md

 in JS hint. there are several error :
     * An error message 	"**'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).**".
     I checked in [stack overflow](https://stackoverflow.com/questions/27441803/why-does-jshint-throw-a-warning-if-i-am-using-const) so just need to add comment /*jshint esversion: 6 */  on the top of the JS file.
-    * An error saying that the variable "**numbers**" is not defined, but if I defined this variable, the code is not working.
+    * An error saying that the variable "**numbers**" in the startgame.js is not defined, but if I defined this variable, the code is not working.
     * An error saying that the variable "emailjs" is undefined, but this is part of the email js documentation.
+    * The variables "Swal" on email.js are noy defined because it is part of the documentation SweetAlert.

 ## Lighthouse testing <a name="lighthouse-testing"></a>